 The area that had the most homes come on the market continues to be the densely populated area of Grange Rd, followed closely by Pineridge/ Westminster.

-2. Are people paying over asking for a Guelph home again?
+2. Are people paying over asking for a Guelph home (or Guelph condos?) again?

 Often, Realtors® get asked, “are there still bidding wars?”
-This scenario that most people remember from 2017 is an indication of a strong seller’s market where supply is limited and buyers are literally lining up to put in offers that can push the price far beyond asking.
+This scenario that most people remember from 2017 is an indication of a strong seller’s market.
+It happens when supply is limited and buyers are literally lining up to put in offers.

 Using the selling price as a percentage of original asking price (% ask) is a way to determine how aggressive a market is.
 Although not a perfect science, it gives a good idea on market pricing and psychology.

-3. Are condos still realizing strong sales in Guelph?
+3. Are Guelph condos for sale still realizing strong sales in Guelph?

 In short, yes.

-Condo sales in Guelph continue to outpace freehold home sales in units and now make up almost 30% of total dollar sales in Guelph.
-This is a significant increase and indicates a shift in purchasing behaviour as investors, first-time buyers and downsizers make the decision to move into a condo.
+Guelph condos continue to outpace freehold home sales, now making up almost 30% of total dollar sales in Guelph.
+This is a significant increase in purchasing behaviour.
+Investors, first-time buyers and downsizers make the decision to move into a condo.

-If you’re just getting into the market or downsizing, you may want to look at the Onward Willow neighbourhood where the average price of a condo is still under $300,000.
+If you’re just getting into the market or downsizing, you may want to look at the Onward Willow neighbourhood.
+Here, the average price of a Guelph condos is still under $300,000.
 However, even this area is growing – Onward Willow grew 7% year over year in condo prices.

 Overall, the Guelph real estate market remained strong in Q1 2019 and relatively consistent with 2018.
 Looking into Q2 and the spring market, we’ll likely see more of the same conservative approach to sales.